maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

     2
     3

 Although line 40 changes the end value in A, the ending value is only calculated when the loop is first set up.
 In this case it will perform the loop three times despite the variable being changed to 10.
+Note that this is not true for the index variable, which is calculated every time through the loop and can be changed:

+    10 A=3
+    20 FOR X=1 TO A
+    30 PRINT X
+    40 X=10
+    50 NEXT

+This program will print:

+    1

+That is because when the program reaches the `NEXT` on line 50, it has to decide whether to return to the top of the loop at line 30, or to exit the loop and continue.
+It does this by comparing the value in the index variable, `X`, to the pre-recorded value in *aexp2*.
+Since `X` now holds 10, and that is greater than 3, it exits the loop after a single pass.

 Loops can be *nested* inside another loop: